-Integral to our programs is the department's signature attribute of social justice, exhibited through a curricular focus upon advocacy for equity, civic engagement, global citizenship, and international/comparative perspectives.
-Education faculty are experts in these fields, conducting, presenting, and publishing their own research, and facilitating opportunities for undergraduate scholarship.
+An integral focus of our curriculum is our signature attribute of social justice.
+We focus our instruction on advocacy for equity, civic engagement, global citizenship, and international/comparative perspectives.
+We know that an understanding of, and scholarship in, social justice curriculum enriches classrooms and makes for better educators.
+Our education faculty are experts in these fields, conducting, presenting, and publishing their own research, as well as facilitating opportunities for student scholarship.

 Discover classrooms around the world as an Education major.
 We strongly encourage our students to study abroad during their time with us.
 There are numerous benefits to experiencing life in another culture, especially those directly relevant to your area of study—such as a Spanish Education majors studying in South America, or a future history teacher spending a semester in Greece.
 Only 10% of all college graduates have studied abroad, which makes education abroad an advantage when applying to jobs after graduation.

 Most recently, students in ED 372 - Peace Education and Integrated Schools in Northern Ireland and the United States – went to Belfast during the May term 2018 to study, research, and meet with stakeholders involved in the integrated and shared education movements.
 Students also experienced some of the important heritage sites involved in the Troubles.
 The trip was documented on Twitter at #Ecedforpeace.

 The Poverty Simulation is a profoundly moving experience.
 It provokes thought, emotion and insightful conversation about the realities of poverty and how communities and supporting systems need to work cooperatively to address problems.
 Most importantly, it moves people to get involved and make a difference!